mylife-home/mylife-home-main/README.md

 - "plugin" from template
 - do not permit to configure component of template where config is exported
 - drop (with confirm?) component configuration on export create
-- server-side project "instantiation"
-- imports between core projects (should be flat instantiated only like deploy?)
-- imports into ui project (should be flat instantiated only like deploy?)
 - remove v1 imports

+- TESTS
+  - deploy files
+  - deploy online
+  - imports between core projects
+  - imports into ui project